qchenevier/MBA_memoire/doc/impulsion_macro.md

 ##### Substitutes

 By placing a ceiling on prices it can charge, substitute products or services limit the potential of an industry, unless it can upgrade the quality of the product or differentiate it.
 Manifestly, the more attractive the price-performance trade-off offered by substitute products, the firmer the lid placed on the industry's profit potential.
-Substitutes not only limit profits in normal times; they also reduce the bonanza an industry can reap in boom times.
+Substitutes not only limit profits in normal times; they also reduce the bonanza an industry can reap in boom times [@Porter1979].

-Substitute products that deserve the most attention strategically are those that:
+Substitutes that deserve the most attention strategically are those that [@Porter1979]:
 - are subject to trends improving their price-performance trade-off with the industry's product
 - are produced by industries earning high profits.

-#### Low barriers to entry
+#### Technology lowers barriers to entry

 Prosumerization has lowered the break-even point for producers and given birth to low-overhead startups that can compete directly with capital-intensive incumbents [@Gimpel2012].